Frequently Asked Questions

 the vehicle using the Override On switch on the transmitter.

-The transmission status indicator on the transmitter will begin
+The transmit status indicator light on the transmitter will begin

 to flash green.